Compare Rates

 Overview:

-Life insurance rates and life insurance health classification are the same.
-They are referred to both ways but have the same meaning.
+*A life insurance health classification and a rate classification are synonymous.
+They are referred to both ways and have the same meaning.
 Think of them as nothing less than risk categories.

-Can a Medical Pre-Screen Help Me Receive the Best Life Insurance Health Classification?
+Can a Health Assessment Help Me find the Best Rates?

 Why Do Underwriters Use These Health Classifications?